Skip to main content

 Researchers will create an inclusive education research agenda.

 Findings from this landscape study will be used to outline a forward-thinking, transdisciplinary rural education research agenda and spur collaborative grant submissions with rural schools at the center.
-The study will also produce publicly available community asset maps that enable systematic implementation of practices, policies, and interventions across racially and geographically diverse rural spaces.
+The study will also produce publicly available community asset maps that enable systematic implementation of practices, policies, and interventions across places and population groups in rural spaces.
 It will also provide a critical review of federal and state educational policies relevant to rural education.

 Principal Investigator